agropunx/PigApp/README.md

 The app comes with a simple GUI built on MATLAB appdesigner tool.

+## Install
+The app had been compiled to run as a standalone desktop app for Linux and Windows OS.
+In order to install simply download and launch the file in /YOUR_OS/for-redistribution/ folder.
+The app require Matlab Runtime installed on the running machine (the web downloader should start automatically when main installer starts, however you can download from here:https://www.mathworks.com/products/compiler/matlab-runtime.html)

 ## Additional Notes

-The app uses state of the art rVAD (robust Voice Activity Detection - http://kom.aau.dk/~zt/online/rVAD/) algorithm developed Zheng-Hua Tan (Department of Electronic Systems, Aalborg University, Denmark - zt@es.aau.dk).
+The app implement state of the art rVAD (robust Voice Activity Detection - http://kom.aau.dk/~zt/online/rVAD/) algorithm developed by Zheng-Hua Tan (Department of Electronic Systems, Aalborg University, Denmark - zt@es.aau.dk).
 The main functions had been tweaked in order to adequate get the fast transition of voice during this specific trial.

-## OS and installantion
-The app had been compiled to run as a standalone desktop app for Linux and Windows OS.
-The app require Matlab Runtime installed on the running machine (you can download from here:https://www.mathworks.com/products/compiler/matlab-runtime.html)